blakeboswell/ml-primer/README.md

 ### Decision Boundary

 Looking across the dimensions of the data we can see that there are clear separations.
+In the plot below, blue markers represent that an observation is a setosa.
 ![alt text](https://cloud.githubusercontent.com/assets/12782539/11023692/3f83fde2-864e-11e5-8293-7746480b6130.png "Figure III")

 >__Point of Contention__:  Given the above definition in the section __Logistic Function__ it seems to me that Logistic regression is an example of *linear* classification method because z is linear in terms of the parameters theta.
 However, I've read elsewhere that Logistic regression is linear because the decision boundary is linear - Andrew Ng gives examples of non-linear decision boundaries produced by logistic regression.
 So ..
 I'm not sure ..